John Wesley Bowen Obituary - Bristol, TN | Bristol Herald Courier

 May 27, 1967 - November 17, 2020

-John Wesley Bowen, age 53, of Bristol, Tenn., passed away on Tuesday, November 17, 2020, at the Bristol Regional Medical Center.
-He was born on May 27, 1967, in Brevard, Fla., but lived all of his life in the Bristol area.
-He worked as a manager for Richard's Automotive, and was a member of Keys Street Pentecostal Church.
+John Wesley Bowen, age 53, of Bristol, Tenn., passed away on Tuesday, November 17, 2020, in the Bristol Regional Medical Center.

-He was preceded in death by his loving wife, Dr. Dixie Chapman Bowen; his father, Harvey Richard Bowen Sr.; and infant sister, Rebecca Bowen.

-Surviving include his mother, Peggy Welch Bowen; brother, Harvey Richard Bowen Jr. and wife, Khristina; sister, Beth Bowen; nephews, Noah Bowen and wife, Chelsie, Hunter McGlothlin and wife, Brittney, Peyton McGlothlin and wife, Brittany, Ethan Jenkins and fiancée, Brittni, and Luke Jenkins; mother-in-law and father-in-law, the Rev. Thurman and Dixie Chapman; special uncle, Tom Welch; several aunts, uncles and cousins.

 Online condolences may be registered at www.weaverfuneralhome.net